Xbox gets serious as Microsoft buys Call of Duty maker Activision Blizzard

 Of course, Microsoft only purchased Bethesda parent company ZeniMax Media, best known for the Elder Scrolls and Fallout series, in 2020 for $8.1 million.

 "As a team, we are on a mission to extend the joy and community of gaming to everyone on the planet.
-We all know that gaming is the most vibrant and dynamic form of entertainment worldwide and we’ve experienced the power of social connection and friendship that gaming makes possible," said Microsoft Gaming CEO Phil Spencer in a blog post.
+We all know that gaming is the most vibrant and dynamic form of entertainment worldwide and we’ve experienced the power of social connection and friendship that gaming makes possible," said Microsoft Gaming CEO Phil Spencer as part of the announcement.

 "As we pursue that mission, it is incredibly exciting to announce that Microsoft has agreed to acquire Activision Blizzard.
 Over many decades, the studios and teams that make up Activision Blizzard have earned vast wellsprings of joy and respect from billions of people all over the world," Spencer continued.